-An experienced traveler returns to a childhood paradise, where she settles into memories and a renewed sense of belonging.
+An experienced traveler returns to her childhood paradise on the Isle of Cumbrae, where she settles into memories and a renewed sense of belonging.
 This story forms part of our How Travel Changed Me series.

 Arriving at the Isle of Cumbrae is like filling the lungs with a deep breath of air.
 The kind that chills and refreshes from the inside out.
 Maybe it’s because you arrive before you get there.
 It’s the glimpse of water through the old stone walls.
 The call of sea birds.
 The brisk smell of brine that says we are home.
 People bundle from their cars, from cramped train carriages, from their respective pilgrimages to stretch and stand in the ferry queue.
 And breathe.

 Like a collective weight has been lifted, we watch the boats come in and maybe grab a famous irn bru ice-cream from Nardini’s or a box of fritters.
 The sea stretches out her fingers, reaching, as if to draw us closer – welcoming us back with the crashing and pulling of waves.